 Symptoms usually begin gradually; rarely, they begin acutely and progress rapidly.
 Sometimes symptoms begin with a tremor that rotates the neck (in a no-no gesture).

-The diagnosis of cervical dystonia is based on characteristic symptoms and signs and exclusion of alternative diagnoses, as in the following:
+The diagnosis of cervical dystonia is based on characteristic symptoms and signs and exclusion of alternative diagnoses, including the following:

 Tardive dyskinesia can cause torticollis but can usually be distinguished by a history of chronic antipsychotic use and involuntary movements in muscles outside of the neck.

-Basal ganglia disorders and occasionally CNS infections can cause movement disorders but usually also involve other muscles; CNS infections are usually acute and cause other symptoms.
+Basal ganglia disorders and occasionally central nervous system (CNS) infections can cause movement disorders but usually also involve other muscles; CNS infections are usually acute and cause other symptoms.